 7. Noise map is an excellent tool for urban planning.

 Explanation: These maps help to quantify the noise of a region and evaluate the population exposed to it.
-They help to create a database for planning of zones accordingly (noisy activities/sensible, etc) and to predict the impact of noise in the predicted urban infrastructure.
+They help to create a database for the planning of zones accordingly (noisy activities/sensible, etc) and to predict the impact of noise in the predicted urban infrastructure.

 8. How many number of source types of noise are there?